Early Life

 Rise to Success

-Shani's entrepreneurial journey began in the 1980s with investments in various ventures.
-In 1982, he founded Oshap Technologies, a software company that produced software for industrial automation.
-The company was listed on the NASDAQ in 1985.
-Oshap Technologies was later sold to SunGard for $210 million in 1999.
-Shani also co-founded Sapiens International Corporation and Tecnomatix, both listed on NASDAQ, and later sold.
-A pivotal moment was the founding of Global Village Telecom in 1999, a Brazilian telecommunications company, which he sold to Vivendi in 2009 for $4.5 billion, netting a profit of $1.5 billion.
+Shaul Shani's career began in the 1980s with investments in various ventures.
+In 1982, he founded Oshap Technologies, a software company specializing in industrial automation solutions.
+Oshap Technologies was listed on the NASDAQ in 1985.
+Shani also co-founded Sapiens International Corporation and Tecnomatix, which were listed on NASDAQ and later sold.
+In 1999, he founded Global Village Telecom (GVT), a Brazilian telecommunications company.
+Shani sold GVT to Vivendi in 2009 for $4.5 billion, with his take being $1.4 billion.
+In 2014, Shani took control of Israeli communications equipment maker ECI Telecom, later selling it to Ribbon Communications in 2019.

 Key Business Strategies